lotok14/FarCamera/README.md

  - FarCamera
       - FarCamera.dll
 4. Drag the FarCamera folder with its contents into `Make Way/BepInEx/Plugins`
+5. Run the game once and then close it
+6. Open `make way/BepInEx/config/FarCamera.cfg` and edit it to your preferences

 # Credits
 - [Ice Beam](https://icebeam.co.uk/make-way)